 We're Doing More Than Building Bridges.
 We've Built a Center in China.

-The University of Dayton China Institute will elevate the University of Dayton into the realm of global American universities.
+The University of Dayton China Institute has elevated the University of Dayton into the realm of global American universities.

-In one of the fastest-growing innovation centers in the world, our engineers, scientists and students will collaborate with Fortune 500 companies in Suzhou Industrial Park, secure venture capital and bring technology to the market.
-We will expand faculty and student exchanges and foster growth of academic programs in China.
+In one of the fastest-growing innovation centers in the world, our engineers, scientists and students are collaborating with Fortune 500 companies in Suzhou Industrial Park, securing venture capital and bringing technology to the market.
+We are expanding faculty and student exchanges and fostering growth of academic programs in China.

 In the Marianist tradition, we've always graduated students who combine competence with character and community-building skills.
 Yet graduates also need a more international perspective to compete in today’s job market.
-We are poised to provide the world with American, Chinese and international graduates who can excel in their professions and collaborate in the workplace — locally and globally.
+We are providing the world with American, Chinese and international graduates who can excel in their professions and collaborate in the workplace — locally and globally.

 Welcome to the University of Dayton China Institute.

 We've spent years forming strong ties with top universities in China.

 The University of Dayton has established partnerships with China Jiliang University, Nanjing Medical University, Nanjing University, Nanjing University of the Arts, Nanjing University of Finance and Economics, Nanjing University of Science and Technology, Shandong University, Shanghai Normal University, Soochow University and Zhejiang University.
 A growing number of students are completing study abroad programs in China.
 Faculty teach at the Institute in our academic programs and serve as visiting scholars at our partner institutions.
 In 2012, a group of faculty spent a year studying Chinese culture, politics and business through the University’s Faculty Global and Intercultural Study/Travel Program.
 They visited the cultural sites they studied and worked on individual research projects.

 The University of Dayton now enrolls more students from China than any other country outside the United States.
 The China Institute is another step toward the University's globalization.